 Health & Wellness

-The size of your pup has a lot to do with safety.
-Larger dogs should be monitored more frequently than smaller or medium sized dogs.
-Let’s say it’s 70 degrees Fahrenheit (around 21 degrees Celsius) — it’s not risky for small to medium sized dogs to play outside but it is potentially unsafe for larger dogs if they’re not monitored.
+The size of your pup has a lot to do with how safe it is for them to be in hot climates.
+Large dogs should be monitored more frequently than small-to-medium-sized dogs.
+Let’s say it’s 70 degrees Fahrenheit (around 21 degrees Celsius) — it’s not risky for small-to-medium-sized dogs to play outside, but it is potentially unsafe for large dogs if they’re not supervised.

-If you’re using the chart to determine outdoor safety, you should add a point if your dog has a shorter snout — like a pug or Boston Terriers—as their flatter snouts make it harder to breathe.
+When using our chat to determine how safe it is for your pup to be outside, add a point if your pet has a shorter snout (like a pug or Boston Terrier).
+Flatter snouts make it harder to breathe in hot weather.

 Is your dog overweight?
-If so, it could be harder for them to stay safe in the warmer weather.
+If so, being exposed to warmer temperatures could be risky.
 Add a point when referencing the chart to determine safety.